-Recent studies have also shown that children who are continually exposed to mould are more likely to develop asthma.
+Other studies have also shown that children who are continually exposed to mould are more likely to develop asthma.

-What is clear across all studies is that the effect of mould is cumulative.
+The effect of mould is cumulative.
 Exposure to a small amount of mould is unlikely to affect most people but prolonged exposure increases the risk of many adverse health outcomes.

 What Should You Do When You Have Mould?

-If a mark remains, use sugar-soap to clean the area.
+- If a mark remains, use sugar soap to clean the area.

 So why does this work?
 Vinegar has antifungal and antibacterial properties that treat almost all types of mould.
 Best of all, it’s better for the environment and a cost-effective option.